-As a software provider, you probably want to use the POLYCENTER Software Installation utility to create an installable kit for your software product.
+As a software provider, you can use the POLYCENTER Software Installation utility to create an installable kit for your software product.
 This kit might be a new software product or an update to an existing product; the POLYCENTER Software Installation utility has features for each case.